 "Spirit of Summer."
 The ghosts in this quest look torn and tattered, inhabit a Dark World version of Wilderness ruins, and they can barely communicate with you even with your ghost speak amulet, so there's a sense of wrongness through the whole quest.
 Finding out what the problem is makes it less scary but also introduces a soul eating Eldritch Abomination to compensate.

 Three words: Queen Black Dragon.
-It looks like some sort of Leviathan, is known to be evil, and Jagex noted it that more than ten King Black Dragons can fit into her mouth alone.
+She looks like some sort of Leviathan, is known to be evil, and Jagex noted it that more than ten King Black Dragons can fit into her mouth alone.
 Made more terrifying how by she used a siren named Remora for unknown reasons, then torched her alive at point blank range.
 She has obvious connections with the Dragonkin based on their symbols being seen often on the way to her.
 Yes, this Eldritch Abomination is serving the ones that curb-stomped Lucien in an earlier quest.
-Keep note that she will be out later this month as an instance-only boss.
+Keep note that she is a solo-only boss.

 There used to be a line for NPCs in West Ardougne that said "Get me out of this hellhole!" to show the player how awful living in a town where a fake plague is tormenting the citizens and causing real effects to them.
 Worse still, the Mourners have complete rule over the entire town and occasionally condemn citizens to death in a house with a black x marked on it as a sign that nobody can enter unless they're a Mourner.
 Just to keep up the facade and torment the villagers.
 Even worse, the villagers have only one way out: the horrifyingly sadistic Underground Pass.
 Even if they somehow manage to get through that, chances are they'll be killed by either the elves working for the one who "created" the plague or fall victim to its traps, both inside the Pass and within the forest.

 The Order of Ascension runs on this.
 Their motivation is that they're trying to kidnap humans in the hopes to make a fake Guthix as a replacement after his death.
 But it gets more horrifying.
-As you collect the pages of the book and read the the rather robotic dialogue, you learn they spent multiple generations experimenting on humans and leaving piles of crystalized mummies in their wake.
+As you collect the pages of the book and read the the rather robotic dialogue, you learn the being behind them spent multiple generations experimenting on humans and leaving piles of crystalized mummies in their wake.
 And then, after some exploring, you find a giant statue of Guthix that radiates some unnatural energy and seems to be lacking a mouth.
 These beings still believe they are doing their duty to Guthix.
+And the being behind them?
+Ocellus, a freaking Guardian of Guthix who went completely off the rails.

 During the "Death of Chivalry" quest: